Name: Tazyrov Ruslan Gilmitdinovich

 Biography

-In February 2026, spouses Ruslan and Roza Tazýrov were placed in pretrial detention because of their faith in Jehovah God.
+In February 2026, Ruslan and Roza Tazýrov were placed in pretrial detention because of their faith in Jehovah God.
 What happened shocked not only their relatives: colleagues and acquaintances also openly express their bewilderment.
-"They are religious people, but you can't take away someone's freedom for that," one of their coworkers said.
+"They are religious people, but you can't take away someone's freedom for that," one colleague said.

-Ruslan was born in December 1974 in the village of Usmanovo, Kunashakskiy District, Chelyabinsk Region.
-There were three sons in the family: Ruslan's younger brother is nine years younger than him, and the older brother has passed away.
-His mother worked her entire life as a construction worker at a state farm—a state-owned agricultural enterprise during the Soviet era.
+Ruslan was born in December 1974 in the village of Usmanovo, Kunashaksky District, Chelyabinsk Region.
+There were three sons in the family: one brother is 9 years younger than Ruslan and his older brother has passed away.
+His mother worked her entire life as a construction worker at a Sovkhoz — a state-owned agricultural enterprise during the Soviet era.
 She is known for her hospitality.
-She is now retired.
-Ruslan's father was a highly regarded worker at the same state farm, where he worked as a combine operator and driver.
-Thanks to his parents' upbringing, Ruslan grew into a kind, cheerful, and hospitable person; he developed a love for working with machinery and wood.
+Now she has retired.
+Ruslan's father was highly regarded at the same farm, where he worked as a combine operator and driver.
+Thanks to his parents' upbringing, Ruslan grew up to be a kind, cheerful, and hospitable person; he developed a liking for working with machinery and wood.

 As a child, Ruslan took care of animals and often went fishing with his dog.
-He was also interested in martial arts and hockey.
-In his teenage years, he gained a reputation as a troublemaker—he drank alcohol, smoked, and got into fights.
+He was also interested in martial arts and ice hockey.
+During his teenage years, he gained a reputation as a troublemaker — he got drunk, smoked, and got into fights.

-While studying in upper secondary school, Ruslan obtained certification as a tractor driver and machine operator.
+While studying in secondary school, Ruslan trained as a tractor driver and machine operator.
 Immediately after graduation, he began working as a combine operator at the state farm, fulfilling his dream, since combine harvesters were his favorite type of machinery.
 Later, he worked as a tinsmith and a janitor.

 In 1996, Ruslan married Roza.
 The couple have two adult children and a grandson.
 Roza works in the cleaning sector.
-She enjoys cooking homemade food, especially pancakes, dumplings, and meat pies.
-In the summer, the spouses go mushroom picking together and take camping trips to enjoy nature and go fishing.
-During these outings, Ruslan lights a charcoal-fired samovar.
+She enjoys cooking homemade food, especially pancakes, dumplings, and pies.
+In the summer, the couple goes mushroom picking, camping and fishing.
+During these trips, Ruslan lights a charcoal-fired samovar.

-Over the years of their life together, the family lived in various places: the city of Miass and the village of Uyskoye in the Chelyabinsk Region, as well as Kamensk-Uralsky in the Sverdlovsk Region and Ufa.
+Over the years the family lived in various places: the city of Miass, the village of Uyskoye in the Chelyabinsk Region, Kamensk-Uralsky in the Sverdlovsk Region and Ufa.

 Roza was the first to begin studying the Bible with Jehovah's Witnesses.
-Later, Ruslan joined her in an effort to preserve their family.
-In 2003, they embarked on the Christian path together.
+Later, Ruslan joined her, aiming to strengthen their family.
+In 2003, they were baptized together.

 Case History